QUESTIONS? WE HAVE ANSWERS.

 We are offering a limited number of sponsored tickets this year for people who would love to come but have financial barriers.
 For those who apply, the sponsored tickets will be issued on June 1st.
 We also offer volunteer opportunities.
 Please contact us about these opportunities.

 The ticket to The Get Together includes a 3 night camping pass, access to showers and bathrooms, three nourishing daily vegetarian breakfasts, lunches and dinners, four full days of wisdomshare’s, daily morning rituals, and evening gatherings that include dancing, live music, singing, and more!

 Yes, but they must identify as a woman and be 19 years old and above.

 We love pets!
 But sadly guests are not allowed to bring them (I’m sure nature will hook us up with some critter friends).
 We do of course, allow service animals!

 Will I need to bring any money?

-You may wish to bring some cash to purchase your lunches from our amazing local vendors, handmade goods from our Marketplace and possibly for The Saturday Swap (an opportunity to trade or sell your own goods).
+You may wish to bring some cash to purchase goods from our amazing local vendors, in our Marketplace and possibly for The Sunday Swap (an opportunity to trade or sell your own items).
 No ATM’s will be on site.